nucleom42/shotgunner/README.md

 * Calls performed based on thread pooling.
 * Since 0.1.5 result data keeps original order given from the tasks array.
 * Since 1.0.1 presented traditional map approach which utilize same library.
-'pmap' method appears in the array object.
+**pmap** method appears in the array object.
+* Use it carefully!
+It is mainly optimized for async task execution.
+It doesn't optimize hardware resources!
+* Before usage it is strongly recommended to "benchmark" result.
+See example below.

 ## Install